Peel Complete - Weighing nearly a ton, Akbarudin's cattle were purchased by President Jokowi at fantastic prices - ExBulletin

 He said that the heads of herders’ groups, which were dominated by young people, had managed to give color to the national level.

-“This is our achievement and those running these farms are all young people and thank God it’s not just for Lampung province, yesterday it was also bought for Bangka Belitung province and one was sent out there.
-All of this is Metro, of course, can infect breeder groups of others in the metropolitan city in order to color this competition,” he said.
+“This is our achievement and those running these farms are all young people and thank God it’s not just for Lampung province, yesterday it was also bought for Bangka Belitung province and one was sent there.
+All of this from Metro, of course. can infect breeder groups of others in the metropolitan city in order to color this competition,” he said.

 Bangkit hopes this achievement can inspire other Metro ranchers to manage their farms well and produce super quality cattle.